-Students who do not ride a bus or eat breakfast at school are encouraged to arrive at school at 8:20 in the morning.
+Students who do not ride a bus or eat breakfast at school are encouraged to arrive at school at 8:15 in the morning.
 When students arrive at school they are to go directly to the school gym.
 The safety of your children is our primary concern.
 Your cooperation is appreciated.
+Late start Wednesdays activities will be scheduled 8:00 a.m. until start time to provide academic enrichment.